Zethzer/GIRadianceRegressionFunction/Site/README.md

-# Website of our final study project
+# Website of our final year study project

 ### Template used